mlaursen/react-md/README.md

 $ yarn watch
 ```

-> There is currently a weird bug with yarn workspaces or lerna wher eit doesn't
+> There is currently a weird bug with yarn workspaces or lerna where it doesn't
 > always symlink the bin directories correctly.
 If you see an error like
 > `/bin/sh: 1: /bin/sh: 1: dev-utils: not found` when running the above
 > commands, try this instead: